Who is Ohio Valley Bank?

 “We are pleased to have 55 (17%) users demonstrating that they are more than casually contributing by ascending above Level 1 within the first year of launch.”

 And no, she’s not the “Legend.”
 She’s only a “Rockstar.”
 When another employee reaches the top level, Andrew Bush, who is currently the undisputed champion of OVBnet, will add another level.
 What would they call it?

 What’s Cooking in the Test Kitchen?

-Rather than overwhelm employees and their trainers with Communifire’s wide array of available features, Bryna is keeping some exciting possibilities on the back burner.
+Rather than overwhelm employees and their trainers with Axero’s wide array of available features, Bryna is keeping some exciting possibilities on the back burner.
 “Test kitchen” is a private space within OVBnet where the Communications team tries out new ideas.

 When testing new features, Bryna looks for practical solutions to existing problems.
 Thanks to the weekly survey, her team is on top of every department’s most pressing business needs.
 It’s uncanny how many workplace issues a handy communications tool can put to rest.
 Here are a few ideas currently in the works: